 What’s in the study?

-National Pupil Database (NPD) records have also been linked to the MCS data, so far including attainment up to Key Stage 2, and updated linkage, up to GCSE (Key Stage 4) is underway.
+National Pupil Database (NPD) records have also been linked to the MCS data, including GCSE exam results.

 What has the study found?